CX Strategy: 5 Ways to Develop CX-Centric DNA

 Executive Commitment: In an ideal world, customer-centric culture and business practices begin at the top.
 In fact, researchers and analysts believe that if the CEO is not leading the CX conversation, then a company will never become a CX leader and reap the related benefits.
 CX professionals need to build a compelling business case that supports executive goals so that the relationship between CX success and the bottom line is evident.

 People: Once you define your vision, it must be infused across hiring, training, coaching, and professional development to build and nurture a customer-centric culture for the long run.
 Your vision should help define the specific behaviors and traits of employees required to deliver on the brand promise.
-This means shifting hiring practices from a skill-based to a personality-fit mindset so you can hire within the scope of your company’s CX vision.
+This means shifting hiring practices from a skill-based to a personality-fit mindset so you can hire within the scope of your company’s customer experience vision.

 Environment: Maintaining a customer-centered company takes a comprehensive commitment, and incentives that match those objectives.
 Find ways to recognize people for upholding the brand’s promise and reward those who continually strive to improve the customer experience.
 Also, design KPIs, track net promoter score, and establish communication and recognition programs to reinforce the message that you both hear and heed employee contributions.